Mountain Rd. is closed for utility work between 12th and 18th streets.

 - The greatest diversity of young volcanic rock types and classic suites of volcanic rocks (for example, the Mount Taylor and the Raton-Clayton volcanic fields) occur in New Mexico.

 - The Datil-Mogollon region of New Mexico is one of the largest concentrations of supervolcanoes (large calderas).
 These are more eroded than the Valles Caldera, but they are in the same state of exposure as the San Juan Mountains of Colorado, another collection of mid-Tertiary calderas.
 You would have to go to the Sierra Madre of Mexico, the Valley of Ten Thousand Smokes in Alaska, or even Armenia to see something similar.

 The climate of New Mexico favors preservation of volcanologic features.
-Whereas most other volcanic areas on the continent are extensively "water-damaged," New Mexico is a giant air-conditioned museum of volcanic phenomena preservation.
+Whereas most of the volcanic areas on the continent are extensively "water-damaged," New Mexico is a giant air-conditioned museum of volcanic phenomena preservation.
 Even those volcanoes that are eroded are really only deeply cut, not weathered, and the surface features are still intact for examination.
 In New Mexico you may truly walk through the interior of many volcanoes and still examine their relatively uneroded surface features.

 Kilimanjaro may be more spectacular than Mount Taylor, or Hawaii more active than New Mexico, but those are just particularly big and hard-to-miss, and isolated, examples of volcanoes.
 In the final analysis, it is uniqueness and diversity that is really New Mexico's specialty, certainly in culture, but also in natural history.
 "Big" is not necessarily the point, nor is it always the best reference example.

 Download a full-size PDF of this poster [3 MB]